 - 1. Only one (1) additional person other than members of the family residing on the premises shall be engaged in such occupation; - 2.
-The use of the dwelling unit for the home occupation shall be clearly incidental and subordinate to its use for residential purposes by its occupants, and shall under no circumstances change the residential character thereof;

-- 3. There shall be no change in the outside appearance of the building or premises, or other visible evidence of the conduct of such home occupation other than one (1) sign, not exceeding two (2) square feet in area, non-illuminated, mounted flat against the wall of the principal building at a position not more than two (2) feet distance from the main entrance to the residence; - 4.
-In all zone districts except Rural Residential districts, no home occupation shall be conducted in an accessory building.
-In agriculture districts, home occupations may be conducted in an accessory building, provided that the floor area devoted to the home occupation does not exceed 1,000 square feet. - 5.
-No home occupation shall occupy more than twenty percent (20%) of the first floor area of the residence, exclusive of the area of any open porch or attached garage or similar space not suited or intended for occupancy as living quarters.
+The use of the dwelling unit for the home occupation shall be clearly incidental and subordinate to its use for residential purposes by its occupants, and shall under no circumstances change the residential character thereof; - 3.
+There shall be no change in the outside appearance of the building or premises, or other visible evidence of the conduct of such home occupation other than one (1) sign, not exceeding sixteen (16) square feet in area, non-illuminated, mounted flat against the wall of the principal building at a position not more than two (2) feet distance from the main entrance to the residence; - 4.
+In all zone districts except agricultural districts, no home occupation shall be conducted in an accessory building.
+In agricultural districts, home occupations may be conducted in an accessory building, provided that the floor area devoted to the home occupation does not exceed one thousand (1,000) square feet. - 5.
+No home occupation shall occupy more than twenty percent (20%) of the floor area of the residence, exclusive of the area of any open porch or attached garage or similar space not suited or intended for occupancy as living quarters.
 No rooms which have been constructed as an addition to the residence, nor any attached porch or garage which has been converted into living quarters shall be considered as floor area for the purpose of this definition until two (2) years after the date of completion thereof. - 6.
 No traffic shall be generated by such home occupation in greater volumes than would normally be expected in a residential neighborhood, and any need for parking generated by the conduct of such home occupation shall be met off the street and other than in the required front yard. - 7.
-No equipment or process shall be used in such home occupation which creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses off the lot.
+No equipment or process shall be used in such home occupation which creates noise, vibration, glare, fumes, odors or electrical interference detectable to the normal senses off the lot.
 In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference in any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises. - 8.
 For purposes of illustration, the following uses shall not be considered home occupations: - a.
-Studio for group instruction. - b.
-Dining facility or restaurant. - c.
-Antique or gift shop. - d.
-Photographic studio. - e.
-Outdoor repair. - f.
-Food processing (except catering for off premises consumption). - g.
-Retail sales. - h.
+Studio for group instruction, - b.
+Dining facility or restaurant, - c.
+Antique or gift shop, - d.
+Outdoor repair, - e.
+Food processing, - f.
+Retail sales, except in agricultural zoning districts, and - g.
 Child care center. - 9.
-For purposes of illustration, the following uses may be considered home occupations, provided they meet all the requirements listed in subparagraphs a-h above and all other provisions of these land development regulations: - a.
-The giving of individual instruction to one (1) person at a time such as art or music teacher. - b.
-Fabrication of articles such as are commonly classified under the terms arts and handicrafts, providing no retail sales are made in the home.

-- c.
-Custom dressmaking, seamstress, milliner.

-- d.
-Tutoring for not more than one (1) student at a time.

-- e.
-Answering telephone.

-- f.
-Barber or beauty shop.
+For purposes of illustration, the following uses shall be considered home occupations, provided they meet all the requirements listed in subparagraphs 1. through 8. above and all other provisions of these land development regulations:

+- a.
+The giving of individual instruction to one (1) person at a time such as art or music teacher: - b.
+Fabrication of articles such as are commonly classified under the terms arts and handicrafts, providing no retail sales, except in agricultural zoning districts: - c.
+Custom dressmaking, seamstress or milliner; - d.
+Tutoring for not more than one (1) student at a time; - e.
+Answering telephone; - f.
+Barber or beauty shop; - g.
+Photographic studios; - h.
+Professional or business offices; and - Other similar uses. - 10.
+A home occupation shall be subject to all applicable occupational licenses and other business taxes.
-- g.
-Catering for off premises consumption.

-- h.
-Professional offices.

-- 10. A home occupation shall be subject to all applicable occupational licenses and other business taxes.

-4.2.30 SPECIAL SEPTIC TANK REQUIREMENTS
+4.2.32 SPECIAL SEPTIC TANK REQUIREMENTS

-Existing septic tanks shall be allowed to remain in service until such time as a centralized sanitary sewer service is accessible, conditioned on the following requirements:
+Existing septic tanks shall be allowed to remain in service until such time as a centralized sanitary sewer service is accessible, conditioned on the following requirements.